Screen#

 released#

-registers a method to be called when the screen is no longer being pressed.
+released registers a method to be called when the robot’s screen is released.

 Usage:robot.screen.released(callback, arg)